 Multiple experts, including Compas, echoed this sentiment.
 In general, it's better for kids to adapt or confront problems rather than avoid or repress their feelings.

 3. Plan and practice!

-"My one piece of advice: practice!" said Dawn Huebner, a psychologist who's written multiple books, with a new one ("Outsmarting Worry") coming out in October.
+"My one piece of advice: practice!" said Dawn Huebner, a psychologist who's written multiple books for kids and adults, including "Outsmarting Worry."

 Don't avoid awkward conversations, says Huebner, and once you've come up with a potential solution, try it out.
 For example, if your kid is nervous about a new school, you could see if school administrators will let you take a tour before the school year begins.
 Then follow up in a few days to see how the plan worked.

 4. Repeat the serenity prayer.